Custom Access And SQL Server Database

 4. Drag and drop the Total field so that it appears as a Detail field.
 The resulting pivot table appears as shown in Figure 4.47.

-This material originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Development.
-Reprinted here by author's permission.
+The preceding material originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Development and is reprinted here with the author's permission.